alifiaganjaraharja/NYC-TLC/README.md

 - **FHV**

-For FHV, the analysis is only done for 2017 because the rest of the dataset doesn't contain any drop-off location ID.
-And important to note that the result of the analysis is based on 107,9M trips (56%) with complete location data.
+**NOTE**: For FHV, the analysis is only done for 2017 because the rest of the dataset doesn't contain any drop-off location ID.
+And the result of the analysis is based on 107,9M trips (56%) with complete location data.